 The Learning and Teaching Committee recommends to the Academic Board on learning and teaching policy matters and the accreditation of programs and approval of changes to programs other than for higher degrees by research.

 The Committee advises the Academic Board and Senior Deputy Vice-Chancellor on the University's strategic plans associated with learning and teaching.

 The Research Committee provides advice to Academic Board on research policies and research matters.

-The Committee advises the Academic Board and the Senior Deputy Vice-Chancellor (Research and Innovation) on the University's strategic plans associated with research and research training and awards grants under various internal research grant schemes.
+The Committee advises the Academic Board and the Deputy Vice-Chancellor (Research and Innovation) on the University's strategic plans associated with research and research training and awards grants under various internal research grant schemes.

 Research Degrees Committee